Kirk Shooting Investigation, Economic Round-up, Brazil's Bolsanaro Convicted

 And it's possible that Myron will be confirmed in time to be at the big table in the Fed boardroom next week.

-Meanwhile, the President's trying to prevent another Fed governor, Lisa Cook, from taking her seat at the table.
+Meanwhile, the President is trying to prevent another Fed governor, Lisa Cook, from taking her seat at the table.
+This week, a federal judge blocked Trump's effort to fire Cook.

-This week, a federal judge blocked Trump's effort to fire Cook, but Trump is appealing that ruling, so we don't yet know if Lisa Cook will, in fact, take part at next week's meeting.
+But Trump is appealing that ruling, so we don't yet know if Lisa Cook will in fact take part at next week's meeting.

 All this just showcases how the president is trying to exert more control over the central bank, even though when Congress set up the Fed, it tried to insulate the central bank from just that kind of political meddling.

-That is Empires Scott Horsey.
+That is Empiro Scott Horsey.
+Scott, thank you.

 You're welcome.